What is a Heritage Statement?

 When is a Heritage Statement required?

 Heritage statements are most commonly associated with applications affecting listed buildings (designated heritage assets), development within conservation areas, or locally listed buildings (non-designated heritage assets).
-A heritage statement is also required for applications which may affect the setting of such buildings/areas.
+A heritage statement is also required for applications that may affect the setting of such buildings/areas.

 Rather than solely demonstrating compliance with the NPPF, the Heritage Statement should be viewed as an important practical tool to guide an applicant in developing their proposals.
 As good practice, it should therefore be one of the first things that an applicant considers when beginning to formulate their development proposals.